Episode 1: Workforce Misaligned: Economic Immobility and a Path to Resurgence

 Dr. Mark Rembert, Head of the Rural Innovation Network and Aidan Calvelli, Research and Communications Analyst, Center on Rural Innovation

 14. The Emergence of Income Share Agreements

-Dubravka Ritter, Advisor and Research Fellow, Federal Reserve Bank of Philadelphia and Dr. Doug Webber, Associate Professor of Economics, Temple University
+Dubravka Ritter, Advisor and Research Fellow, Federal Reserve Bank of Philadelphia and Dr. Douglas Webber, Associate Professor of Economics, Temple University

 15. Back a Boiler